 - Right to seek financial support or alimony after a dissolution from the civil union.

 Hawaii's civil unions are called "Reciprocal Beneficiary Arrangements" but are otherwise very similar to civil union arrangements in other states.

 The main differences between marriages and civil unions concern how those unions are treated by other states and the federal government.
 Marriage law is decided by the states, but has implications in federal law.
 Spouses can file taxes jointly and have rights to each other's Social Security and Medicaid benefits.

 Civil unions, on the other hand, aren’t recognized under federal law -- unless they've been converted to marriages.

 Thus, couples in civil unions don’t have Social Security entitlement benefits through their partners, individuals in a civil union with federal employees don’t have access to federal employee benefits, and civil union partners of foreign nationals can’t submit family based immigration petitions.
 If you’re in a same-sex civil union, you can now seek a marriage license in any state and become eligible for benefits.

 Also, since marriage law is decided by the states, each state gets to decide which out-of-state marriages and unions it will recognize.
 However, all states must recognize same-sex marriages.

 Marriages, civil unions, and relationship-related benefits are increasingly common subjects of litigation.
-Relationships are more complicated and new complications arise every day.
 A lawyer can help you understand the legal status of your relationship and the associated rights and obligations in your state.
-Contact a local attorney for a free legal review of your situation.
+Contact a local family law attorney to discuss your relationship status and get personalized legal advice.